jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 ![Asynchronous Inline Caching
 Application](./images/Asynchronous-Inline-Caching-Application.png)

-You can also run this example using the SBDG Gradle build from the command-line like so:
+You can also run this example using the [spring-boot-gemfire-name] Gradle build from the command-line like so:

 Run the example using Gradle